fbpx Skip to main content

 Niche Strains Are More Specific To The User

-Depending on if you live in a legalized state, you may have found that your local dispensary used to have your favorite strain, but now doesn’t.
+Depending on whether you live in a legalized state, you may have found that your local dispensary used to have your favorite strain, but now it doesn’t.
 Why is that?
 Well, the market is dictated by popularity.
 There’s no sense in supplying something that only a few people want.
 This has also happened within the medicinal side of the industry.
-Growers and cultivators are producing the most popular strain in order to reap the benefits of large-scale purchasing.
-This means that your favorite strain might be pushed out for more lucrative methods.
+Growers and cultivators are producing the most popular strain to reap the benefits of large-scale purchasing.
+Your favorite strain might be pushed out for more lucrative methods.

-By growing from home, many are finding that they can still obtain their favorite strains for recreational or medical purposes.
+Many are finding that they can still obtain their favorite strains for recreational or medical purposes by growing from home.

 There are more strains than you can think of now.
 With so many growers coming out with hybrid genetics, the appeal of a single certain strain can get buried in a sea of sales.